Discover the calanque

 A nature trail

-It takes about 1 hour to go downhill and barely more to go up.
-The first half hour, the path is common until the arrival on the esplanade the pass of Sugiton, it is a false flat until the pass, on the right, you can go to the Belvedere, which offers a magical view on theMorgiou calanque.
+It takes around 1 hour to go downhill and barely more to go back up.
+For the first half-hour, the path is a shared one until you reach the Sugiton pass esplanade.
+It’s a false flat until you reach the pass, where on the right you can walk up to the Belvedere, which offers a magical view of the Morgiou cove (the half-hour round trip is well worth it!), and the harbour of Marseille with its islands.

-A very popular climbing area
+A popular climbing area